 Alan R. Shark is the Executive Director and CEO of Public Technology Institute (PTI).

-Dr. Shark is a sought-after speaker, offering presentations for larger audiences that address mobile and e-government, digital technology trends in government, as well as thought-leadership and professional development issues for both IT executives and public managers.
+Dr. Shark is a sought-after speaker, offering presentations for larger audiences that address mobile and e-government, digital technology trends and applications in government, as well as thought-leadership and professional development issues for both IT executives and public managers.

 He is the recipient of the prestigious National Technology Champion Award from the National Association of State Chief Information Officers.
 The award is in recognition for his outstanding contributions promoting government performance excellence through sound information technology solutions, policies and practice.

 He is the author of the textbook Technology & Public Management, and 7 Trends That Will Transform Local Government Through Technology and is co-author of the book Web 2.0 Civic Media in Action, and an author and Executive Editor of Smarter Cities for a Bright Sustainable Future, CIO Leadership for City & County Government, CIO Leadership for State Governments, CIO Leadership for Public Safety Communications, The Digital Journey in K-12 Education, and The Digital Revolution In Higher Education, Dr. Shark also was Executive Editor of the book Beyond e-Government: Measuring Performance, and Beyond e-Government & e-Democracy: A Global Perspective.

 His work has been supported by the Alfred P. Sloan Foundation, the U.S. Department of Energy, the United Nations UDESA, OECD and the International Telecommunication Union (ITU).

 Before coming to PTI, he was president and CEO of the American Mobile Telecommunications Association.
 At the Water Environment Federation, he was the associate executive director for marketing and communications, and publisher.